jklw10/HealthOverlay/README.md

 - Absorption and health hearts colored via config values
 - First row of hearts is used in non-hardcore worlds and second row in hardcore worlds
     - From left to right: standard, poison, wither, frozen
-    - First row below is used to add an accent to the heart
+    - First row below hearts is used to add an accent
       - Non-hardcore is rendered with 216/255 RGBA transparency
       - Hardcore is rendered with '88/255' (absorption) & '178/255' (health) RGBA transparency
-    - Second row below is used to add shading to the heart
+    - Second row below hearts is used to add shading
       - Rendered with '56/255' RGBA transparency, when withered '216/255'